Herve07h22/blogger-export/README.md

 ### What will clicking that button do?

 Fair question.
 After clicking the button, [Netlify](https://www.netlify.com) will ask for your permission to clone this repo into your own GitHub account, and then create a new site for you in Netlify linked to that repo.
-It will also ask for a feed to ingest at build time (see below if for some to pinch if you need to).
+It will also ask for a blogspot URL (without ending "/") to ingest at build time (see below if for some to pinch if you need to).

 Then it will build and deploy a new site for you, complete with hosting and continuous deployment all configured.